On the Universality of Energy Extraction from Black Hole Spacetimes

 In the limit of a saturated BH magnetosphere, the accretion flow transitions to a magnetically arrested (MAD) state.
-MADs with highly spinning BHs have distinctive properties such as highly efficient jets with $\eta\gtrsim1$, powerful enough to spindown of the BH \citep{tch12proc,Narayan:2022,Chatterjee:2022}.
-MADs also exhibit quasi-periodic magnetic explosions that are thought to be the origin of high-energy flares and even gamma-rays \citep{Ripperda2022}.
-The presence of strong vertical magnetic fields near the BH event horizon in MADs also makes them a favourable candidate for explaining the resolved polarisation structure of M87* \citep{EHT_M87_2019_PaperVIII}.
+MADs with highly spinning BHs have distinctive properties such as powerful jets with outflow efficiencies $\eta\gtrsim 100\%$, large enough to cause BH spindown \citep{tch12proc,Narayan:2022,Chatterjee:2022}.
+MADs also exhibit quasi-periodic magnetic explosions that are thought to be the origin of high-energy flares in the X-ray band reaching up to TeV gamma-rays \citep{Ripperda2022, Hakobyan2023, Zhdankin2023}.
+The presence of strong vertical magnetic fields near the BH event horizon in MADs also makes them a favorable candidate for explaining the resolved polarization structure of M87* \citep{EHT_M87_2019_PaperVIII}.
 As MADs describe the theoretical upper limit for the horizon magnetic flux, they are arguably the best candidates for investigating energy extraction from BHs via the BZ mechanism.
 Thus we opt for standard MAD initial conditions in this study \citep[][]{EHT_M87_2019_PaperV,EHT_SgrA_2022_PaperV,Chatterjee:2022}.